FOSSRIT/hfoss-library/README.md

 more flexible use of the material here, and to make the collection more maintainable.
-Material can be accessed from copies of this library without requiring it be distributed necessarily at the same time, with the same repos holding syllabi, lecture notes, assignments, evaluation tools, and other course material.
+Material can be accessed from copies of this library without requiring it be distributed necessarily at the same time, with the same repos holding syllabus, lecture notes, assignments, evaluation tools, and other course material.
 This allows the course repos to be smaller, allows the use of the same works across multiple courses, and provides more visibility and transparency across related courses.